nhanb/old.hi.imnhan.com/content/posts/have-you-built-anything-cool-.md

 The rest of this post is aimed at the <del>nerdier</del> more tech-savvy audience.
 You have been warned ;)

-## First year - Welcome to the web, and the GUI programming disillusionment
+## First year--Welcome to the web, and the GUI programming disillusionment

 I had touched *web stuff* before in high school: a vBulletin forum that I created (unofficially) for students in my middle school.
 However, I only properly learned PHP and JS when I started the